 You will require this approval if you operate a ship registered in Australia.
 All regulated Australian ships are required to have ship security plans, including:

-- ships that carry 12 or more paying passengers on overseas or interstate voyages
+- ships that carry 13 or more paying passengers on overseas voyages

-- cargo ships of 500 or more gross tonnes that are used for overseas or interstate voyages
+- cargo ships of 500 or more gross tonnes that are used for overseas voyages

-- mobile offshore drilling units that are on overseas or interstate voyages (other than a unit that is attached to the seabed).
+- mobile offshore drilling units that are on overseas voyages

 Ship security plans enhance Australia's maritime security arrangements by reducing the vulnerability to the attack of Australian ships, ports and other ships within Australia.
 Plans should: